Data Model

 A Surveillance Activity can span multiple Field Visits, Locations, and Source types (e.g., Groups, Animals, Environmental and Arthropod Sources).

-Generally, Field Visits, Locations, Events, Sources, Source Records, and Diagnostics belong to a single Surveillance Activity.
-Furthermore, a Surveillance Activity usually includes Field Visits, Locations, Events, Sources, Source Records, and Diagnostics.
+Generally, a Surveillance Activity usually includes Field Visits, Locations, Events, Sources, Source Records, and Diagnostics.
 However, exceptions exist (see Complexities section).

 Most Surveillance Activity properties align with standard documentation of surveillance methods, including: